 Many websites that offer music files aren’t very safe.
 Some demand personal information before you can download the file.
 And, as described above, they might also download virus files onto your computer without you knowing about it.

 This is especially true of P2P programs.
 These programs are often full bad files that can destroy your computer.
 Be sure to research the website before downloading anything.
 If the website looks or feels weird, then it’s probably best to avoid it.

 Stick with reputable sources such as iTunes or Amazon.

 Find online reviews

 If you found a music file on a website that you aren’t familiar with, then look for reviews of the website.
 Don’t look for reviews that talk about features and song selection.
 You should specifically look for reviews that mention viruses and malware.

-If you find any reviewers saying that malicious files are on the website, then it’s best to avoid it.
+If you find any reviewers saying that malicious files are on the website, avoid it.
 Downloading just one file could destroy your computer.

 There are thousands of websites that host music files.
 While many of them are safe, there are just as many with at least a few infected files.
 If you want to keep yourself safe, then you just have to be cautious.
 Don’t download files without scanning them and researching the website.
 You should also use paid services because they are much less likely to host infected files.